pegasus-isi/SNS-Workflow/README.md

 2. Run daxgen.py to generate workflow in a given directory (e.g. myrun):

     $ python daxgen.py test.cfg myrun

+    or

+    $ python --synthetic daxgen.py test.cfg myrun

+    to generate a synthetic version of workflow.

 3. Run plan.sh to plan workflow:

     $ ./plan.sh myrun

+    or

+	$ ./plan.sh myrun tc-fake.txt

+	to plan a synthetic version of workflow.

 4. Get NERSC grid proxy using: